2019/20 Woodford Folk Festival

 All stalls must comply with health requirements of the Food Act and Food Regulations 2006 and the Food Safety Standards supervised by the Moreton Bay Regional Council (MBRC).

-Moreton Bay Regional Council (MBRC) will require successful applicants to submit the Food Business Licence application form with payment.
+Moreton Bay Regional Council (MBRC) will require successful applicants to submit the Food Business License application form with payment.
 You can access information at MBRC by clicking on the link below.

 Every operator will need to submit a proposed Stall Layout Plan for assessment to ensure the site complies with the requirements of the Food Act and Food Regulations 2006.